MicrosoftDocs/windows-ai-docs/docs/bind-a-model.md

 ### Sequences

 Sequences are vectors of values.
-A common use of sequence types is a vector of float probabilities.
-Some classification models return a sequence of floats, which represent the resulting probabilities.
+A common use of sequence types is a vector of float probabilities, which some classification models return to indicate the accuracy rating for each prediction.

 ### Maps

 Maps are key/value pairs of information.
 Classification models commonly return a string/float map that describes the float probability for each labeled classification name.
+For example, the output of a model that tries to predict the breed of dog in a picture might be `["Boston terrier", 90.0], ["Golden retriever", 7.4], ["Poodle", 2.6]`.

 #### Scalars